Elwin-M/mmgsc-software-engineer-test/README.md

 This is a Laravel/livewire (includes Tailwind CSS, and Alpine.js) project developed by Elwin, using the API available at: [Swagger UI](https://dev.smartjournal.net/swagger-ui/#/journal-txn-controller-test/)

-# Requirements

-## Before running the project, make sure the following are installed:
+# Requirements - before running the project, make sure the following are installed:

 [Official Instructions](https://laravel.com/docs/12.x/installation)

 [PHP 8.2 or higher](https://www.php.net/)

 Make sure pdo_sqlite is enabled in your php.ini file or the server will fail to connect.

 [Composer](https://getcomposer.org/)